Abdullah Hammoud: Tenure

 One of Hammoud's first actions as mayor of Dearborn was to establish a local health department.
 The city became the first in Michigan to set up such a department voluntarily.
 Hammoud also sought reforms to the city's police force, including the elimination of employment policies prohibiting beards, tattoos and loose hair, in an effort to increase diversity.
 In addition, he instructed officers to focus on dangerous traffic violations rather than stopping vehicles for suspicious activity.
 Hammoud credits his reforms as having led to a 50 percent decrease in the proportion of tickets issued to Black drivers and a 10 percent decrease in the number of car accidents in the city.

 Hammoud has also pushed for investments in water and sewer infrastructure, parks, and green spaces.
 Around the start of his term, he instructed the city to conduct an analysis of its water infrastructure over a span of two years to assist with solving the flooding problems in the Dearborn area.
 In the meantime, Hammoud and the city of Dearborn have sought grants from both state and federal agencies and have created multiple proposals, one such as the Colson Palmer Stormwater Line Project.
 This project involves the construction of new infrastructure around that stormwater line, as well as removing sediment and debris from it, as Hammoud stated that it decreases the line's capacity by approximately 50%.
 They claim these changes could help prevent water spillage into unwanted areas when the stormline becomes overwhelmed.
 He has also advocated for a reduction in available parking requirements for new construction projects as part of another flood mitigation strategy for the city.

 Hammoud drew wide criticism after an exchange at a City Council meeting about a sign honoring Osama Siblani.
-A pastor questioned whether the sign is appropriate, as Siblani seems to support Hezbollah.
+A local pastor, Edward Barham, questioned whether the sign is appropriate, stating Siblani seems to support Hezbollah.
 Siblani said he does not want to be involved in this matter, and his statements supporting Palestinians did not mention Hezbollah or Hamas.
-Hammoud responded to the pastor raising the concern with "you are a bigot, and you are a racist, and you are an Islamophobe.
-Although you live here, I want you to know, as mayor, you are not welcome here."
+Hammoud responded to Barham by saying "you are a bigot, and you are a racist, and you are an Islamophobe.
+Although you live here, I want you to know, as mayor, you are not welcome here." adding, “And the day you move out of the city will be the day that I launch a parade celebrating the fact that you moved out of the city because you are not somebody who believes in coexistence.”
 Addressing the matter later, Hammoud did not apologize for his comments.

 2025 Dearborn mayoral election

 Only two candidates filed for the 2025 mayoral race, so the city canceled the August primary.
-Hammoud faced IT manager Nagi Almudhegi.Coverage centered on public safety, reckless driving, flooding, and city finances.
+Hammoud faced IT manager Nagi Almudhegi.
+Coverage centered on public safety, reckless driving, flooding, and city finances.
 Candidates raised more than $900,000 combined.
 The city clerk reported turnout of about 34 percent, with 26,926 ballots cast, and 25,953 mayor votes counted.
 Hammoud delivered a victory speech at the Bint Jebail Cultural Center.